Welcome to the WAM Group’s privacy notice

 6. International Transfers

-If you want further information on the specific mechanism used by us when transferring your personal data out of the EEA, please contact us.
+If you want further information on the specific mechanism used by us when transferring your personal data out of the UK, please contact us.

 7. Data Security